web20opensource/dockerizing/README.md

 *Then prepare the etcFake folder*

 You need to replace the files into the *apache2/ssl* only, with your own ssl certificates files so just replace mySite.com.crt, mySite.com.spachebundle.crt and mySite.com.key.
-(I'm using right a great SSL certificate provided by https://github.com/coolaj86/nodejs-ssl-example/tree/master/certs thanks! @coolaj86)
+(I'm using right now a great SSL certificate provided by https://github.com/coolaj86/nodejs-ssl-example/tree/master/certs thanks! @coolaj86)

 Now: